buchgr/bazel-remote/README.md

 last access time.
 The cache supports HTTP basic authentication with usernames and passwords being specified by a `.htpasswd` file.

+**Project status**: bazel-remote has been serving TBs of cache artifacts per day since April 2018, both on commodity hardware and AWS servers.
+Outgoing bandwidth can exceed 15 Gbit/s on the right AWS instance type.

 ## Using bazel-remote

 ```